Fabless manufacturing: History

 CDC's Aerospace Computer 469 weighed one pound, consumed a total of 10 watts and ran at 5 MHz.
 CDC ran a parallel program, developing a chipset of eight similar parts that were to operate at 2.5 MHz with the identical environmental and Class S requirements.
 CDC had initial difficulties with this project, but eventually awarded another contract to LSI/CSI to manage the processing, inspection, visuals, assembly, and testing of the ICs.
 These parts were given the designation LSI3201, LSI3202, LSI3203, LSI3204 and LSI3205.
 Another successful space program completed by LSI/CSI was the upgrade to class S of a Standard Brushless DC Motor Commutator/Controller Chip, LS7262, which was implemented in satellites.

 In 1994, Jodi Shelton, along with a half a dozen CEOs of fabless companies, established the Fabless Semiconductor Association (FSA) to promote the fabless business-model globally.
 In December 2007, the FSA transitioned to the GSA, the Global Semiconductor Alliance.
 The organizational transition reflected the role FSA had played as a global organization that collaborated with other organizations to co-host international events.

 Industry growth and success

 The fabless manufacturing model has been further validated by the conversion of major IDMs to a completely fabless model, including (for example) Conexant Systems, Semtech, and most recently, LSI Logic.
 Today most major IDMs including Apple Inc., Infineon and Cypress Semiconductor have adopted the practice of outsourcing chip manufacturing as a significant manufacturing strategy.

 Sales leaders

+The top 5 sales leaders for fabless companies (IC Design Houses) in 2024 were:

+The top 5 sales leaders for fabless companies (IC Design Houses) in 2023 were:

 The top 5 sales leaders for fabless companies in 2020 were:

 The top 5 sales leaders for fabless companies in 2019 were:

 The top 5 sales leaders for fabless companies in 2017 were:

 The top 5 sales leaders for fabless companies in 2013 were:

 The top 5 sales leaders for fabless companies in 2011 were:

 The top 5 sales leaders for fabless companies in 2010 were:

 The top 5 sales leaders for fabless companies in 2003 were: